zoylendt/zoylendt.github.io/content/Selfhosted/Storage monitoring with Docker.md

 ### Manually creating indices

 > [!warning]
-> With the Community Edition of diskover, only one index can be viewed/analyzed at given time.
+> With the Community Edition of Diskover, only one index can be viewed/analyzed at given time.
+> It might be good to mount each share/folder that should be watched in a separate subfolder in `/data` and create a single index over `/data`

 If the connection to the `elasticsearch` container works, the message `No completed indices found in Elasticsearch.
 Run a crawl and after it finishes reload select indices page.` should be displayed after login.